Frequently Asked Questions

 When is the paper submission deadline?

-The deadline for paper submission is always 1 November, unless that falls on a weekend in which case it is the following Monday at 11:00 pm Eastern Standard Time (EST).
-For the 2011 Conference, the paper deadline is Monday, 1 November at 11:00pm Eastern Standard Time (EST).
+The deadline for paper submission is always 1 November, unless that falls on a weekend in which case it is the following Monday at 23:00 GMT.
+For the 2015 Conference, the paper deadline is Monday, 3 November at 23:00 Greenwich Mean Time (GMT).

 How can I upload a new version of my paper?